dannagle/ragatron/README.md

 ![AWL hack screenshot](githubscreenshots/hacked_awl_crop.jpg)

-This project is not officially supported by Lost Decade Games.
+Ragatron is not officially supported by Lost Decade Games.
 However, *you* can officially support indie game developers by purchasing (multiple!) copies of their games to hack with this tool! ;-)

 ** Note that using this tool violates Steam's ToS! **